-In September 2020, JCI plc and Tyco Fire & Security Finance S.C.A. ("TFSCA"), a corporate partnership limited by shares (société en commandite par actions) incorporated and organized under the laws of the Grand Duchy of Luxembourg ("Luxembourg") jointly issued \$625 million aggregate principal amount of their 1.750% Senior Notes due 2030, €500 million aggregate principal amount of their 0.375% Senior Notes due 2027 and €500 million aggregate principal amount of their 1.000% Senior Notes due 2032.
-TFSCA is a wholly-owned consolidated subsidiary of the Company that is 99.996% owned directly by JCI plc and 0.004% owned by TFSCA's sole general partner and manager, Tyco Fire & Security S.à r.l..
-The Notes are JCI plc's and TFSCA's unsecured, unsubordinated obligations.
-As TFSCA recognised the proceeds of the Senior Notes, it is considered the primary obligor for the related liabilities which are recognised in TFSCA's financial statements with JCI plc acting in substance as a guarantor.
+In September 2020, JCI plc and TFSCA jointly issued \$625 million aggregate principal amount of their 1.750% Senior Notes due 2030, €500 million aggregate principal amount of their 0.375% Senior Notes due 2027 and €500 million aggregate principal amount of their 1.000% Senior Notes due 2032.

+TFSCA is a wholly-owned consolidated subsidiary of the company that is 99.924% owned directly by JCI plc and 0.076% owned by TFSCA's sole general partner and manager, Tyco Fire & Security S.à r.l..
+The bonds and senior notes are JCI plc's and TFSCA's unsecured, unsubordinated obligations.
+As TFSCA recognized the proceeds of the debt issuances, it is considered the primary obligor for the related liabilities which are recognized in TFSCA's financial statements with JCI plc acting in substance as a guarantor.